allan-bismarck/privacyPolicies/privacyPolicyCalculadoraDePercentualDeGordura.md

 **Last updated**: 22/07/2023

-Thank you for using the *Calculadora de % de gordura, IMC e água* application, developed by *Allan Bismarck de Souza Santos*.
+Thank you for using the *FitBalance* application, developed by *Allan Bismarck de Souza Santos*.
 This Privacy Policy describes how we collect, use, and share personal information when you use our application.

 ## Information Collected